Liquid UI - Documentation - 5.5 Connecting to ODBC Database with bot

 enter({process:iw21_save})

-7. The main work is done by the 'iw21_save' function we introduced in the previous step.
-This function will run if there are any records that have been modified and will post the data from the database to SAP.
-The first element of this function is an SQL query that will read data from the FTENOTIFICATION table.
-An example query is shown below.
+8. The 'iw21_save' function does the main work.
+When there are modified records, this function will run and post the data from the database to SAP.
+The function starts with an SQL query to read data from the FTENOTIFICATION table.
+Here's an example query:

 record = SQL_DB.select("SELECT * from [dbo].[FTENOTIFICATION] where [USER]=' "+username+" ' and MODIFIED='x'"

-This query will get all records from the database for the user names listed in the table and which have been marked as being modified.
+This query retrieves all the records from the database that correspond to the user names listed in the table and are marked as being modified.

-8. The next part of the function is designed to store data into an array, separating each data point.
-We will check to ensure that the record actually contains data and then we will extract the notification type, the description, the functional location, and the equipment type.
+9. Add a function to store data into an array, separating each data point.
+The function will retrieve the notification type, description, function location, and equipment type from the records.
 Each of these will be trimmed to the relevant part and then stored in the array.
-An example is shown below.

 arrNOTIF = [];